YASHMITHA-3/E-Student-Point/README.md

 to come and collect their copies students can go take their copies at photocopy shop by just saying their unique code received in the mail without waiting in a long queue or participating in crowds.

+How to run the code :
+1.Download the zip file ,extract te zip file and save the files by creataing a folder myproject in htdocs.
+2.Now you can run the code from localhost using http://localhost/myproject/Imperial/ command.